wiseman-timelord/DongleQuery/README.md

 Retrieved; Check Display, Then Press Any Key...
 ```
-- It creates a nice `CommandsList.Txt` to use in the console...
+- It creates a nice `CommandsList.Txt` to use in, the console or custom AT commands...
 ```

 QUALCOMM INCORPORATED